thedevelobear/thedevelobear.com/content/post/frontend-learn-design.md

 It is a blog post with my humble opinion about why people, especially front-end developers, should learn design.
 It is meant to be a starting point for people to think about whether they should learn design or not.
 I’ll be glad if you share your opinions with me 🙃

 Hey, one more thing.
-I've created the graphics with the help of <a rel="nofollow" target="_blank" href="https://vecteezy.com"> www.vecteezy.com</a>
+I've created the graphics with the help of <a rel="noreferrer" target="_blank" href="https://vecteezy.com"> www.vecteezy.com</a>